binerogroup/documentation/networking/load-balancer/launching-a-loadbalancer/openstack-horizon.rst

   - Choose the various options relating to your monitor, the defaults will likely suffice but this is much dependant on the application.

-  - If you've opted for "TERMINATED SSL" when setting up the listener details, you will need to proceed to next step to add your certificates and should then be able to click "Next".
-If not, the "Next" option is greyed out and you should instead press "Create Load Balancer".
+  - If you've opted for **TERMINATED SSL** when setting up the listener details, you will need to proceed to next step to add your certificates and should then be able to click **Next**.
+If not, the **Next** option is greyed out and you should instead press **Create Load Balancer**.

 - The sixth step is only relevant when creating an SSL terminating load balancer.
 In this step, you would choose the certificate that the load balancer should use to terminate SSL connections.
 To do